inviqa/spryker-debug/doc/database_shell.md

 Database Shell
 ==============

-Attempts to lauch the Postgres shell using the current project database configuration.
+Attempts to launch the Postgres shell using the current project database configuration.

 Installation